NateMacLaurin/react-frontend-homework/README.md

 # Rocketmiles - React Technical Assesment

-## Notes:
+## Development Notes:

 To get things started I decided to break down components for the first requirement, how will they need to scale?
 What functionality can be grouped?
+This initial sketch can be found in <root>/Notes.txt.

-I wanted to be able to test the backend get request, so I set up a mock axios get function with Jest, but I was getting a "RegeneratorRuntime-is-not-defined" error.
+I wanted to be able to test the backend get request, so I set up a mock Axios get function with Jest, but I was getting a "RegeneratorRuntime-is-not-defined" error.
 Turns out Babel transform runtime needs to be installed to test promises.
 Once I ran tests on the Axios API call to get hotel data, and have ensured we're targeting the correct address, we're only calling GET once, and we're getting expected data back, I am ready to look at component structure.

-After jumping the gun and breaking the app component out into the planned HotelFilterInput and HitelList components on master, I created a feature branch for the rest of the components skeletons.
+After jumping the gun and breaking the app component out into the planned HotelFilterInput and HotelList components on master, I created a feature branch for the rest of the components skeletons.
 While creating components, I'm continuing to utilize index.js files to simplify component imports across the app.
 While building out the component skeletons, I decided to combine the HotelBackendError and HotelFilterError components into one HotelError component with a passed error prop, which will allow the component to be used for other errors should the need arise.

 I utilized the example API data to create a mock api dataset for unit tests.
 I'm implementing this in unit tests in the hotel-input services, and through a test and debug flag in App on the initial API call so that I can avoid calling the live API while building out the component structure since react re-renders on change.
 This will allow me to take advantage of viewing the live frontend changes without spamming the public API.
 Though, I'll need to make sure I test the 500 error handling that comes every 20 calls.